 We can also provide some cards, resources, and ribbons for a sanctioned event that involves a significant degree of combat and peril.

-- Please email us with any changes that happen; character death, ongoing rituals performed or bonds changed
+- Please email us with any changes that happen at the event

 If you perform an ongoing ritual at a sanctioned event, then please keep any mana crystal cards that are used to one side and post them to our head office address after the event with details of the ritual you performed and the participants you performed it with.
 Once we receive the crystals we will process the ritual, so that any ongoing effects are included in any downtime processing.
 If an event takes place after downtime has been processed, then the rituals will take effect as if they were performed at the next Profound Decisions event.
 If you perform a ritual that does not have an ongoing effect then you do not have to inform us, and must destroy any mana cards used at the time.

 If the magical items or bands that your character is bonded to change at an event then you should inform Profound Decisions by email so that we can update your character record.

 If your character dies at a sanctioned event you should report this by going into the page for your character on the Profound Decisions site and clicking "Report Character Death"